Department of Accountancy & Taxation

 - Tim Baldenius — "Biased Boards"

 - Patricia Dechow — "How Do Accounting Practices Spread?
-An Examination of Law Firm Networks and Stock Option Backdating"
+An Examination of Law Firms' Networks and Stock Option Backdating"

 - Rachel Hayes — "Private Information and the Granting of Stock Options"

 - Haresh Sapra — "A Model of Principles-Based vs. Rules-Based Standards"

 2015 Accounting Symposium

 - Richard Frankel — "Using Unstructured and Qualitative Disclosures to Explain Accruals"